openvocab/loomio-api-proposal/README.md

 ---
 ###Point-to-point Integration

 A 'Point-to-point Integration' strategy uses a *translation layer* to transform models in one app into models in another.
 We can imagine a Loomio feature that allows users to 'Import your account details from DemocracyOS'.
-This requires a translation layer to translate a DemocracyOS Citizen model into a Loomio User model.
+This requires a translation layer to translate a DemocracyOS ```Citizen``` model and the relevant properties into a Loomio ```User``` model.

 **Motivation:**
-Users often won't to see data that is hosted on different apps 'inside' another app and often the simplest way to about this is to write a translation layer in the retrieving app and hit the serving app's API for the data.
+Often the simplest way to do data integration is to write a translation layer in the retrieving app and hit the serving app's API for the data.

 **Costs:**
-The cost of doing this varies depending on the nature of the data being pulled and the ease of the serving app's API.
+The cost of doing this varies depending on the nature of the data being pulled, the ease of the serving app's API and whether they the two data representations need to be kept in sync.
 If the use-case requires only a single data entity (Posts, User account etc) it might be equivalent to a medium to large feature.

 **Organisational analog:**
 The Network.
 Providers retain control over the data.
 Connections between apps are ad-hoc.